-- (C) Eligibility and alternates. - (1) To be eligible for appointment or service, a student must possess a minimum 2.5 cumulative grade point average and not be under current disciplinary sanction from the university. - (2) Additional alternate members may be appointed as needed.
+- (C) Eligibility and alternates. - (1) To be eligible for appointment or service, an undergraduate student must possess a minimum 2.5 cumulative grade point average, and all students must maintain a 2.5 cumulative grade point average to continue serving.
+To be appointed or serve, a student should and not be under current disciplinary sanction of probation or suspension.from the university.
+A student found in violation of the code who receives a formal reprimand may continue service upon review and determination by the director of student conduct.